jamestalton/typescript-service/README.md

 npm start
 ```

-The application starts a HTTP server listening to port 3000 and serves a json "Hello World" response.
+This starts a HTTP server listening to port 3000 and serves a json "Hello World" response.

 View the [Hello World](http://localhost:3000) in a web browser.